-No Disturb Zone: Except as otherwise provided under the TWPB and the regulations promulgated thereunder, no activity is permitted within 25-feet of the delineated edge of Wetland Resource Areas that are incorporated into the definition of Buffer Zone.
+No Disturb Zone: Unless otherwise provided under the Bylaw herein, no alteration of Buffer Zone is permitted within 25-feet of the delineated edge of Resource Areas that are incorporated into the definition of Buffer Zone.
 Prohibited activities include, but are not limited to, grading, landscaping, vegetation clearing, cutting, filling excavating, road construction, and driveway construction.
 This standard has been adopted because the alteration of land immediately adjacent to a wetland is likely to result in the alteration of the wetland itself.
 Alterations typically result from extension of lawns, depositing/dumping of yard waste, over grading, siltation, deposition of construction debris, unregulated filling, and clearing of vegetation, all of which is prohibited.

-No Build Zone: Except as otherwise provided in the TWPB and the regulations promulgated thereunder, no Structures are allowed to be built within 50-feet of the delineated edge of Wetland Resource Areas that are incorporated into the definition of Buffer Zone.
+No Build Zone: Unless otherwise provided under the Bylaw herein, no Structures are allowed to be built within 50-feet of the delineated edge of Resource Areas that are incorporated into the definition of Buffer Zone, with the following exceptions:

+The cumulative area of Structures encroaching or within the No Build Zone of a lot is allowed to be no more than 10% of the total area representative of the No Build Zone within the lot where encroachment is proposed.

+Where the cumulative encroachment of Structures within a lot’s No Build Zone is greater than 10% of the total area representative of the No Build Zone within the lot where encroachment is proposed, the Commission may approve of said encroachment provided that:

+Buffer Zone within the lot is enhanced and/or restored at a minimum ratio in square feet of 1:1 and a maximum ratio in square feet of 2:1 of Buffer Zone enhancement/restoration to areas encroaching into the lot’s No Build Zone which exceeds the 10% threshold outlined in Section 18.04.050(b)(ii).

+For projects approved by the Commission under Section 18.04.050(b)(ii)(1), the Commission shall require that these areas of enhancement/restoration shall remain unaltered in perpetuity.
+Said requirement can be incorporated into a permit issued by the Commission and/or included as an ongoing condition upon issuance of a Certificate of Compliance.

 18.04.060: Waiver

-The Commission may waive specifically identified and requested procedures, design specifications, performance standards or other requirements set forth in this Bylaw or its regulations, provided that:
+The Commission may waive specifically identified and requested procedures, design specifications, performance standards, or other requirements set forth in this Bylaw or its regulations, provided that:

 The Commission finds in writing that there are no reasonable conditions or alternatives that would allow the proposed activity to proceed in compliance with said regulations;